Reivajar/A-BCN-Paradox/README.md

 As a result, a total of 315000 vehicles are included into the simulation by adding the vehicles from the endogenous demand and the driving through traffic.

-The initial validation of this demand modeling is performed immediately by comparing the outcomes of the hourly histogram of modeled trips to the measured total trips by the metropolitan authorities in Barcelona (***ref 1***) and the expected counting of vehicles in a similar area from the real AADT (***ref 2***).
+The initial validation of this demand modeling is performed immediately by comparing the outcomes of the hourly histogram of modeled trips to the measured total trips by the metropolitan authorities in Barcelona and the expected counting of vehicles in a similar area from the real AADT.

 ## Expected Results